 Of course, there’s a place for unconditional empathetic listening and support, but ultimately, we need to build meaningful lives.
 Having good friends that support your values and that bring your life meaning is more important than having buddies just to shoot the breeze.

-There’s a point of Buddhist ethics that at first troubled me, which was to avoid what’s called “bad company.”
-And by this Buddhists don’t mean the 70s supergroup who sang “Feel Like Makin’ Love,” but people that don’t actually nourish your best qualities.
+There’s a point of Buddhist ethics that at first troubled me, which was to avoid what’s called “bad company,” people that don’t actually nourish your best qualities.
+The teaching says that

 Refuge in teachers and bosses and heroes